ViKarthick/noise-detection/README.md

 ## Results
 - Sample outputs demonstrate effective noise removal, with bilateral and NLM filters outperforming in specific cases.
-- Accuracy and performance are pending validation on a larger dataset (e.g., BSD500).

 ## Installation
 1. Clone the repository: